 Fannie Mae's guidelines for 2-4 unit properties allow borrowers to use potential rental income as qualified income.
 This means that if you are planning to rent out one or more units in the property, you can include the expected rental income when determining your ability to qualify for a mortgage.

 This can help meet the required debt-to-income ratio and increase your chances of loan approval.
-However, it's important to note that there are specific requirements and calculations involved in using rental income as qualified income, so it is advisable to work with a lender who is familiar with Fannie Mae guidelines and can guide you through the process accurately.
+There are specific requirements and calculations involved in using rental income as qualifying income, so it's advisable to work with a lender or broker familiar with Fannie Mae guidelines to guide you through the process accurately.

 Qualifying for a mortgage after bankruptcy